 Fiber is very important in your diet as it helps you feel full faster and for longer, hence reducing your daily calorie intake (3).
 Fiber also helps stabilize your hunger hormones and reduces the calorie absorption of food.
 All this helps prevent weight gain and, most importantly, lower belly fat.

-You Eat Sugary Foods and Drinks
+You Consume Sugary Foods And Drinks

 By now, you should know foods with added sugar are not good for your health.
 Apart from increasing the risk of diabetes, they are also the reason you can’t rock the two-piece bikini.
 It is hard to resist sugary foods and drinks because they are too sweet.
 The reason sugary foods cause lower belly fat is from their high fructose content.